There are many reasons a person may experience anxiety. Learning how to manage stress and relaxation techniques may help them cope.

-Instead of thinking negative thoughts like, “I can’t do this, it’s just too hard,” change it to something more positive, like, “This is hard, but I can get through it.”
+Instead of thinking, “I can’t do this, it’s just too hard,” change it to something more positive, like, “This is hard, but I can get through it.”

-It can be helpful to think of “changing the record” that plays through the mind.
-It is useful to make a list of the negative thoughts that occur frequently, and to write a list of positive, believable thoughts to replace them.
+Try making a list of negative thoughts that often occur and writing a list of believable positive thoughts to replace them.

 - counting to 10 slowly

-- talk to friends, family, or a counselor
+- talking to friends, family, or a counselor

 - looking at the bigger picture